 Your goal is to offer the juiciest carrots to hungry consumers where they frequent most.

 Inbound marketing and social media mix together like cookies and cream.
 In fact, without social media, inbound marketing arguably would never be as effective or have the bite it has.

-Nor would be as important.
-The internet and the many technologies that have grown up around up are the reason why inbound marketing became such an effective -- arguably the most effective -- method of attracting new visitors and converting them into solid leads.
+Nor would it be as important.
+The internet and the many technologies that have grown up are why inbound marketing became such an effective -- arguably the most effective -- method of attracting new visitors and converting them into solid leads.

 Check out these tips for hitting a slam dunk with inbound marketing via social media:

 - Leverage popular and trending hashtags.
 While the first lesson from DiGiorno Pizza is to stay active and write tweets people want to read, the second is to find the crowd and join in.
 Every hour, Twitter will showcase the trending hashtags of the day.
-Incorporate the spontaneous in your inbound marketing strategy and leverage these trending and otherwise popular hashtags to reach out to a wider audience.
-Consider also creating private twitter lists to segment followers by their buyer's persona and/or where they are in the buyer's journey.
+Incorporate the spontaneous inbound marketing strategy and leverage these trending and otherwise popular hashtags to reach a wider audience.
+Consider also creating private Twitter lists to segment followers by their buyer's persona and/or where they are in the buyer's journey.

 Search Engine Optimization: The final piece of the puzzle

 Search engine optimization, or SEO, and Local SEO, is the marketing process of enhancing the visibility of a website, its web page, or social media page to maximize visitors.